ericdrosado-teacher/week-one-cli-intro/README.md

 :notebook: Exercise

-In this exercise I would like you to explain how you could make a directory that looks like the following:
+In this exercise I would like you to explain how you could make a directory that looks like the following (Note: `hello.txt` is in the `FolderOne` directory:

 [![directory_structure](assets/directory_structure.png)](assets/directory_structure.png)